 Overall course requirements for earning a Ph.D. from USC include the completion of 60 course units.
-In the NGP, 24 to 25 of these 60 units must be in the form of formal course work; the remainder may be in the form of research/dissertation units.
+In the NGP, at least 25 of the 60 units must be in the form of formal course work; the remainder may be in the form of research/dissertation units.